Kerala High Court: Controversy

 The High Court of Kerala building in Kochi had not assigned Number 13 to any of its courtrooms due to triskaidekaphobia.
 This created a controversy in Kerala as the state prides itself on being the most literate in India.
 A petitioner questioned this in Kerala High Court itself whether it was due to superstitious beliefs, as the room numbering skipped from 12 to 14.
 After hearing this petition, the High Court not only dismissed it, but imposed a fine of ₹10000 on the petitioner.
 Later, the Supreme Court of India over-ruled the High Court's decision admonishing the encouragement of superstitions saying that "The High Court is an institution.
 It should not be allowed to encourage this sort of superstitions".

 Kerala Legislative Assembly passed resolution for setting up a high court bench at Thiruvananthapuram, capital city of Kerala.
 The Union Government and the Supreme Court are favourable in sanctioning more high court benches in country, and had already sanctioned many in other states.
 However, a new high court bench at Thiruvananthapuram is still pending, due to opposition by some in the high court at Kochi.
-The opposition is based on the rationale that when the United State of Travancore-Cochin (the forerunner to the State of Kerala) was created, it was agreed that its capital would be Travancore's capital Thiruvananthapuram, where the legislature and the executive would be based, but that the judiciary would be based in Kochi, Cochin's capital.
+The opposition is based on the rationale that when the United State of Travancore-Cochin (the forerunner to the State of Kerala) was created, it was agreed that its capital would be Thiruvananthapuram, where the legislature and the executive would be based, but that the judiciary would be based in Kochi, Cochin's capital.